Ayngie/react-portfolio/README.md

 ## 👩‍💻 About

-This project showcases the skills, projects, and background of **Angelica Reuterswärd**, an osteopath-turned-front-end developer with a passion for creating beautiful, accessible, and performant web experiences.
+This project showcases the skills, projects, and background of **Ayngie**, an osteopath-turned-front-end developer with a passion for creating beautiful, accessible, and performant web experiences.

 ---